 It's not as roomy as rivals like the Peugeot Rifter or Citroen Berlingo which, along with the Renault Kangoo (a model that the Citan van shares the platform with) have been ubiquitous in the family MPV segment despite the upturn in SUV numbers, but the T-Class makes up for it with its smart and upmarket interior.

 There’s also the Mercedes MBUX infotainment system with 7in touchscreen and smartphone mirroring, artificial leather seats and plentiful storage.

 Ok…there are some bits you’ll find in a Renault Clio around the centre part of the dash, but looking beyond that the areas you’ll interact with most, like the steering wheel, air vents, nav and media player are all their own doing and a cut above the competition in their feel and appearance.

-It’s packed full of safety features as you would expect from a Merc but to keep this short the most useful ones are Active Brake Assist and Crosswind Assist and there’s also the option of adding driver aids like adaptive cruise and lane keeping
+As you would expect from a Merc it’s full of safety features but to keep this short the most useful ones are Active Brake Assist and Crosswind Assist and there’s also the option of adding driver aids like adaptive cruise and lane keeping

 Little vans are inherently economical and the T-Class is no different.
 Expect the T-Class to return around 42.0mpg if you’re to believe the official test.
 While the CO2 emissions are 147-154g/km.

 The electric EQT is likely to be the model that catches the imagination of buyers more than the diesel model does, and should have a range of around 160 miles.